Noncommutative maximal ergodic inequalities associated with doubling conditions: Individual ergodic theorems

-Then $(A_n x)$ converges a.u. to $Px$ for all $1<p<\infty$.
+Then $(A_{n} x)$ converges a.u. to $Px$ for all $1<p<\infty $.

-Moreover, if $\alpha$ is a continuous action of $G$ on $\mathcal{M}$ by $\tau$-preserving automorphisms (i.e. $\alpha$ satisfies \emph{$(\mathbf A ')$}), then $(A_n x)$ converges a.u. to $Px$ for all $x\in L_{1}(\mathcal{M})$. \end{thm}
+Moreover, if $\alpha $ is a continuous action of $G$ on $\mathcal{M}$ by $\tau $-preserving automorphisms (i.e., $\alpha $ satisfies \emph{$(\mathbf{A} ')$}), then $(A_{n} x)$ converges a.u. to $Px$ for all $x\in L_{1}(\mathcal{M})$. \end{thm}

-Note that all the above arguments relies on the assumption that the action $\alpha$ extends to an uniformly bounded action on $L_\infty(\mathcal M)$ with condition $(\mathbf A _1^\infty)$-$(\mathbf A _3^\infty)$, though our strong type $(p,p)$ inequalities in previous sections do not require this assumption.
-Also, in general this assumption does not hold for bounded representations on one fixed $L_p$-space.
-In the following Theorem \ref{cor:individual balls} we will give a stronger result for Følner sequences associated with doubling conditions.
-This also completes the proof of Theorem \ref{thm:main poly}.
+Note that all the above arguments rely on the assumption that the action $\alpha $ extends to a uniformly bounded action on $L_{\infty }(\mathcal{M})$ with conditions $(\mathbf{A} _{1}^{\infty })$--$( \mathbf{A} _{3}^{\infty })$, though our strong type $(p,p)$ inequalities in previous sections do not require this assumption.
+Also, in general this assumption does not hold for bounded representations on one fixed $L_{p}$-space.
+In Theorem~\ref{cor:individual balls} we will give a stronger result for F{\o}lner sequences associated with doubling conditions.
+This also completes the proof of Theorem~\ref{thm:main poly}.

-\begin{lem} Let $(X,d,\mu)$ be a metric measure space satisfying the doubling condition \eqref{eq:measure doubling}.
-Take $i\in \mathbb N$ and $k\leq 2^i$.
-Then there exists $2^i\leq r_i <2^{i+1}$ such that
+\begin{lem} Let $(X,d,\mu )$ be a metric measure space satisfying the doubling condition \eqref{eq:measure doubling}.
+Take $i\in \mathbb{N}$ and $k\leq 2^{i}$.
+Then there exists $2^{i}\leq r_{i} <2^{i+1}$ such that

-where $C$ only depends on the doubling constant. \end{lem} \begin{proof} The result and the argument are adapted from \cite[Proposition 17]{tessera07polygrowth}.
-For each $r\in\mathbb N$, we denote
+where $C$ depends only on the doubling constant. \end{lem} \begin{proof} The result and the argument are adapted from \cite[Proposition~17]{tessera07polygrowth}.
+For each $r\in \mathbb{N}$, we denote

 Then